MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

         use_frameworks!
         pod 'IBMMobileFirstPlatformFoundation'
         ```

-7. Run the command: `pod install`.
-This command adds the MobileFirst Native SDK files, generates a Pod project, and integrates it with the Xcode project.
+3. Run the command: `pod install`.
+This command adds the MobileFirst Native SDK files, adds the **mfpclient.plist** file and generates a Pod project.
     **Note:** This command may take several minutes to complete.

     > <b>Important</b>: From here on, use the `[ProjectName].xcworkspace` file in order to open the project in Xcode.
 Do <b>not</b> use the `[ProjectName].xcodeproj` file.
 A CocoaPods-based project is managed as a workspace containing the application (the executable) and the library (all project dependencies that are pulled by the CocoaPods manager).
-8. Open the Xcode project by double-clicking the **.xcworkspace** file.
+4. Open the Xcode project by double-clicking the **.xcworkspace** file.
-9. In Xcode, right-click the project entry and select **Add Files To [ProjectName]**, find and select the **mfpclient.plist** file, located at the  **[ProjectName]/Pods/IBMMobileFirstPlatformFoundation/IBMMobileFirstPlatformFoundation/Resources** folder.
+5. In Xcode, right-click the project entry, click on **Add Files To [ProjectName]** and select the **mfpclient.plist** file, located at the  **[ProjectName]/Pods/IBMMobileFirstPlatformFoundation/IBMMobileFirstPlatformFoundation/Resources** folder.

-The MobileFirst Native SDK is now integrated with the Xcode project.

 ### Referencing the SDK